 A very debated topic, it’s still not entirely decided whether a college’s graduation rate is a good indicator of the school’s quality or not.
 Whether this number gives you a clear picture or not really depends.

 Look Beyond the Numbers

 However, these numbers are not cut and dry.
 It’s important to look beyond the graduation rate.
-For example, a school with a ridiculously high percentage of graduates may not be the best option, as it may have an easier curriculum than another college.
-You could get the degree, but less than quality education.
+For example, a school with a ridiculously high percentage of graduates may not be the best option.
+It may have an easier curriculum than another college.
+You could get the degree, but also a less than quality education.
 Research is really key here.
-Look into what other students are saying about the college as well as other rankings such as teacher to student ratio, first year retention rates, loan default rates, and selectivity.
+Look into what other students are saying about the college as well as other rankings such as teacher to student ratio, first-year retention rates, loan default rates, and selectivity.